furti/FreeCAD-ArchTextures/README.md

     - We group the vertex indices by triangles.
 Each triangle is separated by a ```-1```.
     - Then we use the partIndex field to get the number of triangles per face and build the face list from this information
 5. When we have the faces of our object we need to calculate the texture coordinates for this face.
 See ```Calculating texture coordinates``` for further details.
-6. When we have all the informations we need, we simply add the required nodes to the scene graph and the textures show up.
+6. When we have all the information we need, we simply add the required nodes to the scene graph and the textures show up.

 ### Calculating texture coordinates
 This is the trickiest part in the process.
 The basic idea is pretty simple: